 Barrios, S. & Hayes-Harb, R. 2021.
 L2 processing of words containing English /æ/-/ɛ/ and /l/-/ɹ/ contrasts, and the uses and limits of the auditory lexical decision task for understanding the locus of difficulty.
 Frontiers in Communication: Language Sciences.
 Materials, data, and code @ OSF.
 Full Text!

-Hayes-Harb, R. & Barrios, S. To appear.
-Native English speakers and Hindi consonants: From cross-language perception patterns to pronunciation teaching.
+Hayes-Harb, R. & Barrios, S. 2021.
+Native English speakers and Hindi consonants: From cross language perception patterns to pronunciation teaching.
 Foreign Language Annals.
-Materials @ OSF + Iris; data @ OSF.
+Open study materials & data.
+10.1111/flan.12566

 Hayes-Harb, R., & Barrios, S. 2021.
 The influence of orthography in second language phonological acquisition.
 Language Teaching 54(3), 297-326. doi:10.1017/S0261444820000658.
 Full Text!

 Hayes-Harb, R., M. St. Andre & M. Shannahan.
 2020.
 Assessment of undergraduate research learning outcomes: Poster presentations as artifacts.
 Scholarship and Practice of Undergraduate Research (SPUR) 3, 4, 55-61.
 Materials @ OSF.
 Full text!